 Histoplasmosis is a chronic, non-contagious fungal infection caused by the soil-dwelling fungus Histoplasma capsulatum.
-Histoplasma capsulatum is found globally and may infect both humans and animals.
+H. capsulatum is found globally and may infect both humans and animals.
 However, histoplasmosis is uncommon to rare in all but dogs and cats.

 How does a person or an animal get this disease?

 Humans and animals most commonly get this infection by inhaling fungal spores, which then reach the lower airways where they multiply and set up a localized infection.
 The organism may also enter the body through the mouth, and from there set up an infection in the intestines.
 The fungal infection may remain localized in the lungs or the intestines, or it may spread to other parts of the body through the bloodstream or lymphatic system, causing a generalized or systemic infection.
 With a generalized infection, the fungus may become established in the lymph nodes, spleen, liver, bone marrow, skin, or eyes.

 "The fungal infection may remain localized in the lungs or the intestines, or it may spread to other parts of the body through the bloodstream or lymphatic system, causing a generalized or systemic infection."